 BEFORE THE KEY INFORMANT INTERVIEW

 Introduce yourself and share the goal of the interview.
-Use this time to share additional information about the topic being discussed.
+Use this time to share additional information about the topic you’ll be discussing.
 Explain who is involved and why their cooperation is important.
-Additionally, be sure to address overall logistics for the interview to include the format, length, and expectations.
+Additionally, be sure to address the overall plan for the interview to include the format, length, and expectations.

 The first several minutes of your interview should be used to develop rapport.
 This will help your key informants feel more comfortable, which will make them more likely to share their views and opinions.
-Interviewers can begin by asking general questions about a subject of interest to the key informant.
+Begin by asking general questions about a subject of interest to the key informant.
 This is a great way to break the ice and get their opinion on a related issue.

 Some examples include: